SeisoLLC/easy_infra/docs/Terraform/index.rst

 the provided IaC against the defined security policy.

-Varying levels of Terraform security are included in the ``easy_infra`` tags, including minimal, aws, az, and latest
+Varying levels of Terraform security are included in the ``easy_infra`` tags, including minimal, aws, az, and latest.
+For more information, see :ref:`<Disabling Security>` below.

 Use Cases